Exercise and music: Psychological effects

 Listening to music while exercising has been found in multiple studies to create an increased sense of motivation, distracting the mind while increasing heart rate.
-Faster tempo music has been found by researchers to motivate exercisers to work harder when performing at a moderate pace, but peak performance has been found to be unaffected by listening to music.
+Researchers found that music with a faster tempo tends to motivate exercisers to work harder when performing at a moderate pace, but peak performance has been found to be unaffected by listening to music.
+The increased sense of motivation may also be due in part to the music itself triggering the body's reward systems.